lorainelab/bioviz/README.md

 (and cheapest) option available.

-This documentation assumes you're using an Amazon Linux AMI image and CentOS Linux, the first option listed at the time this documnetatoin was written.
+This documentation assumes you're using an Amazon Linux AMI image and CentOS Linux, the first option listed at the time this documnetation was written.

 To find out what Linux variant your EC2 instances is running, view `/etc/